chef/supermarket/nginx/README.md

 $ hab [svc load|start] chef/supermarket-nginx --bind rails:supermarket.default
 ```

-Note it requires a binding to the rails (web) application.
+Note: It requires a binding to the rails (web) application.

 The package hooks will run as the `root:root` but will make use of `worker[user|group]` configuration values (`supermarket:supermarket` by default) for the worker processes.

 ## Bindings

 The application provides no exports but requires a bind to the rails web server providing the port the server is listening on, the ports nginx should listen on, the SSL switch, as well as the FQDN.
-Note FQDN comes in two properties as a sanitized version is required for the redirect configuration, but habitat configuration templating does not provide a way to modify values.
+Note that FQDN comes in two properties as a sanitized version is required for the redirect configuration, but habitat configuration templating does not provide a way to modify values.

 ## Configuration